Context Poisoning Guard

 - red-team replay planning,

-- acquisition diligence,
+- trust review diligence,

 - and future hosted context monitoring.